MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/MEDIAID-Function--Media-.md

 ## Example
  This example uses the MEDIAID function to get the GUID of a media that is used on item **No. 1000** in the table **27 Item**.

- This code requires you to create the following variable.
+ This code requires you to create the following variables.

 |Variable name|DataType|Subtype|
 |-------------------|--------------|-------------|